berezovskyi/SoccerPlayerOntology/README.md

 SoccerPlayer: https://github.com/hterhors/SoccerPlayerOntology/blob/master/src/de/uni/bielefeld/sc/hterhors/psink/obie/projects/soccerplayer/ontology/classes/SoccerPlayer.java

 Each class contains setter adder and getter for their properties as defined by the ontology.
-You can simple instantiate a *SoccerPlayer* and add properties e.g. the BirthYear "1940" to it with:
+You can simply instantiate a *SoccerPlayer* and add properties e.g. the BirthYear "1940" to it with:

 <code>
 new SoccerPlayer().setBirthYear(new BirthYear("1940"));